Home

 Four beliefs that guide how I think about MVPs

-An MVP should be the smallest possible version that can deliver value to users.
-Focus on the core problem you're solving and build just enough to test your assumptions.
+As a Fractional CTO, I help you build the smallest possible version that delivers real value.
+Focus on the core problem and build just enough to test your assumptions with senior-level technical guidance.

 Building a Better MVP